Tax guide

 Claiming relief on salary arrears is a computation-first exercise.
 The form is only the final layer; the year-wise working paper underneath it is what the relief actually rests on.
 With the Income-tax Act, 2025 and Finance Act 2025 changes now in effect, the form numbers have shifted — and using an old form number out of habit, without checking what the department currently requires, is an avoidable mistake.

 This guide is intended for Indian taxpayers, salaried employees, and return filers navigating the transition.
-It is an educational readiness note, not a guarantee of any tax outcome or refund.
 Match every position you take with the official portal, the notified forms for the relevant period, and your own documents.

 Arrears relief works by spreading the tax liability across the years in which the arrears relate — and that computation requires year-wise details, not just a current-year figure.
 The form you use to submit that computation must correspond to the applicable law for the period.